aisha-x/THM/Rooms/SOC Level 1/Digital Forensics and Incident Response/Disk Analysis & Autopsy.md

 ### Q14.
 There is a YARA file on the computer.
 Inspect the file.
 What is the name of the author?

-- use keyword search option to search for .yar extention of the yara file
+- Use keyword search option to search for .yar extension of the Yara file

 ![Screenshot 2025-05-28 123846](https://github.com/user-attachments/assets/ef396cef-a739-463e-8fb9-73149e7af515)

-- the result returned the location of the kiwi_passwords.yar -> C:\Users\H4S4N\Desktop\mimikatz_trunk\kiwi_passwords.yar
+- The result returned the location of the kiwi_passwords.yar -> C:\Users\H4S4N\Desktop\mimikatz_trunk\kiwi_passwords.yar
-- but the file wasnt in the desktop folder it was in the downloads folder
+- but the file wasn't in the desktop folder, it was in the downloads folder

 ![Screenshot 2025-05-28 125210](https://github.com/user-attachments/assets/4affdca7-3d88-4c33-b6a1-f303d62dbd67)